darrenli03/newPortfolioWebsite/README.md

 Hi, and thanks for checking out the source code for my website darrenli.org!
-Big thanks to FreeCodeCamp for creating the tutorial that I started this project off of, you can check out their tutorial at this link: https://youtu.be/ESHaail1eGc
+Big thanks to FreeCodeCamp for creating the tutorial that I started this project off from, you can check out their tutorial at this link: https://youtu.be/ESHaail1eGc

 # Getting Started with Create React App